 A book and talk featuring my body of graduate thesis research and design work at The Rhode Island School of Design.

-From the abstract: In The Element of Style, Stunk and White’s first principle of writing is “Choose from a suitable design.”
+From the abstract: In The Element of Style, Strunk and White’s first principle of writing is “Choose from a suitable design.”
 A suitable design should correspond to the contemporary patterns of communication technology engages us in.
 My work entails the design of new writing frameworks that are informed by such patterns, exploring: 1) meta data tracking to support visual and multi-layered analyses, 2) social interaction as a framework for creative collaboration, and 3) experience design to rethink how literature is valued in diverse contexts.
 All offer new design frameworks from which writers can choose that seek to transfer the values of the old into the new.

 See full thesis book